When Was Ben Franklin Bridge Built

 Regular Inspections

 Regular inspections are crucial for identifying potential problems early and preventing them from escalating into major issues.
-The DRPA conducts thorough inspections of the Ben Franklin Bridge on a regular basis, using a variety of techniques to assess the condition of the bridge's components.
+In practice, the DRPA conducts thorough inspections of the Ben Franklin Bridge on a regular basis, using a variety of techniques to assess the condition of the bridge's components.
 These inspections include visual inspections, non-destructive testing, and load testing.

 Expert advice: Homeowners should similarly inspect their properties regularly for minor issues that may require attention.
 Small cracks in walls and ceilings, leaky pipes, and other seemingly minor issues can lead to significant expenses later on.
 By addressing these issues early, property owners can save money and avoid costly repairs.